good-emporium/infra/README.md

 ## Getting Started

 * It's assumed that your AWS credentials are stored locally.
 The simplest path forward there would be to install the AWS CLI tool and running `aws configure`.
+Request a set of credentials from your local admin.
 * Ensure that the [resources for the remote backend](scripts/remote-state) have been created.
 They have.

 ## Notes